Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 ```
 validator_wallet_addr = 'CHa52gXkAcfZ8RNnuTszdE3XvxaNhtrdFrM'
 ```
-Change this to suit your own requirements, this is the validator wallet from which you distribute CHX on schedule
+Change this to suit your own validator requirements, this is the validator wallet from which you will distribute CHX from according to a schedule of your choice

 ___